A Guide to the Styles & Types of Lazy Susans

 The term “Lazy Susan” was first coined in a Vanity Fair advertisement back in 1917.
 Before that point, these devices were often referred to as “dumb waiters”.
 No one knows exactly why these revolving serving trays got their peculiar name, but some claim they were invented by Thomas Jefferson whose daughter, Susan, always complained about being served last during family meals.

 Now-a-days, lazy susans have many uses in the kitchen, one of the most popular being in corner cabinets where they can help maximize access to stored items.
-Below, you’ll find valuable information on the various types and materials of lazy susans.
-And if you’re looking to order lazy susan parts or products, be sure to check out our entire lazy susan hardware selection!
+These items can also help you better organize your kitchen and prevent it from becoming a chaotic environment.
+They can even help you take advantage of unused space, meaning you’ll have more room to place new appliances or ingredients that will help you create the perfect meal.
+Below, you’ll find valuable information on the various types and materials of lazy Susans.
+And if you’re looking to order lazy Susan parts or products, be sure to check out our entire lazy Susan hardware selection!

-As always, we are available by phone Monday – Friday 8am to 5pm CST at (800) 383-0130 to answer your questions and help you find exactly what you need to make you a Hero at Home.
+As always, we are available by phone Monday – Friday 8am to 5pm CST at (800) 383-0130 to answer your questions about the various lazy Susan styles and help you find exactly what you need to make you a Hero at Home.

 Lazy Susan Styles & Uses